 The moderate and most expensive resorts have bars and lounges you can enjoy too.
 Check out Trader Sam’s Grog Grotto at the Polynesian.
 If you’re feeling more adventurous, try doing a monorail bar crawl – visit the bars at the three hotels along the monorail line – the Polynesian, Grand Floridian, and Contemporary.
 Bonus points if you time your final drink with the evening fireworks show.

-There’s fine dining too
+There’s fine dining at Disney World too

 I’m going to be honest.
 I’m more of a chicken fingers and fries girl, so I’ve never tried the really fancy food, but you can even get that at Disney World.
 Victoria and Albert’s at the Grand Floridian is rated as one of the top restaurants in the whole state.
 It’s super fancy, and you can expect to spend close to $500 for two people to dine there.
 Kids under 10 aren’t allowed, and there’s even a dress code, so pack accordingly.